Amerisleep vs. Bear Mattress Reviews

 Amerisleep covers are made with a unique textile called Celliant®.
 Thirteen thermoreactive minerals weave throughout its surface, turning body heat into infrared energy.
 The infrared energy then penetrates muscle tissue and promotes blood flow.
 In addition to these special properties, Celliant® covers are removable and machine washable.

 The medium-firm AS2’s two-inch Bio-Pur® comfort layer cushions the body as it sinks into a three-inch Affinity layer with HIVE® technology (Harnessing Intelligent Ventilation & Energy).
 This Affinity layer’s hexagonal cutouts are arranged in five zones.
-The cutouts are closely arranged for more support at the head, back, and feet.
-At the shoulders and hips, they’re spaced farther apart to relieve pressure.
-HIVE® technology also improves breathability as it allows air to flow through and around the cutouts.
+To provide support at the head, back, and feet, the cutouts have a close arrangement to prevent too much sinking.
+At high-pressure points like the shoulders and hips, there’s more space between each cutout, so the body more readily sinks into the mattress.
+HIVE® technology also creates air pockets through which air can flow, improving breathability.

 Amerisleep’s Cooling Technologies and Temperature Regulation

-Amerisleep keeps sleepers cool using a combination of technologies and techniques.
+Amerisleep’s foam formulas and mix of technologies come together to keep air and heat moving.
 Their Celliant® covers convert body heat into energy, which goes back into the sleeper’s body.
 Bio-Pur’s® advanced open-cell structure lets air pass through the foam, so it doesn’t stay trapped next to the sleeper.
-Finally, HIVE® technology keeps air circulating through the transition layer.
-Together, these technologies create mattresses with above-average temperature regulation.
+Finally, HIVE® technology keeps that air circulating through the transition layer.
+The combination of foams and layer order give Amerisleep mattresses above-average temperature regulation.